elasalle/HeatDistanceProcess/README.md

 All files starting with the prefix `fig`, _i.e._ `fig_confidence_bands.py`, `fig_confidence_bands_HPD.py`,  `fig_tests.py`, `fig_tests_HPD.py` and `fig_neyman_pearson.py` allow to generate the figures included in the paper.

+- `fig_confidence_bands.py` : confidence bands for HKD.
+- `fig_confidence_bands_HPD.py` : confidence bands for HPD.
+- `fig_tests.py` : test performances with HKD.
+- `fig_tests_HPD.py` : test performances with HPD.
+- `fig_neyman_pearson.py` : test performance for HKD, when working close to the Neyman-Pearson phase transition.

+Note that the files to evaluate tests' performances may take from a few minutes up to a few hours (especially with HPD) to compute.

 ## How to run this code

 ### Libraries